 If there is any inspiration or influence in what I do, it may or most likely comes from classical arts.
 The level of detail and Vermeer’s use of light in his work has always intrigued me.
 And, while his work, or the themes around which much his work revolves, tends to be rather narrow and repetitive, there’s always that wealth of detail.
 Much the same can be said about Caravaggio, referring to the detail and his use of light – always singular and bold.
 To balance this, I have Goya as another source of inspiration together with El Greco and his work.

 Someone once tried to draw similarities between what I do and the work of William Eggleston and Stephen Shore.
 Some how, I don’t think so.
 There are times when I seeking the mundane.
 However, wherever I go, this doesn’t happen.

 Finally, there’s this whole “windows/frames” and “windows/mirrors” thing.
 Do I frame the moment or, am I looking out of a “window” somewhere?
 Am I “reflecting” life or, am I viewing something?
 Unlike say Nan Goldin or Cindy Sherman who tend to be the subjects of their own work, I’m no where to be seen – in a sense.
 And yet, I am indeed everywhere.
 If not, that picture couldn’t have been made.
 The question begs, the moments I tend to frame, what are they and what do they say about me as a person, as a visual artist, as a photographer?
 What, if any, is the relationship between myself and my subjects or the content of my images?
-In viewing what is on offer on these pages, this may help in answering some of these questions.
+In viewing what is on offer in this photo archive, hopefully, some these questions may find an answer.
+Yes, you read it right – as in questions looking for answer.
+I can’t help you.
+I’m still looking.